Book-Chat/.github/profile/README.md

 ## MVP Project Goals

 ### Infrastructure
-- Backend will be written with Ruby on Rails
+- Backend will a RESTful API written with Ruby on Rails
 - Frontend will be Ruby with Turboframes and Tailwind
+- CircleCI for CI/CD
--
+- Hosting with AWS

 ### Create basic webpage where users can view a book club and see what book is being read this month.
  - The webpage will feature the title and other metadata about the book, which will require an API call to the GoodReads API.